nullivex/ah-wiki/Clients/TCP-Clients.md

 [The actionHero client library](https://github.com/evantahler/actionhero_client) uses TCP/TLS connections, and makes use of actionHero's `messageCount` paramiter to keep track of requests, and keeps response callbacks for actions in a pending queue.
 You can check out the [example here](https://github.com/evantahler/actionhero_client/blob/master/actionhero_client.js)

+Note that only requests the client makes contain a `messageCount`, but broadcasts do not (the `say` command, etc)